 A preschool health policy is a document that outlines the health and safety procedures that a preschool must follow.
 It is essential to have a health policy in place to protect the children in your care and ensure that your staff and families are aware of the procedures they need to follow in the event a child is sick.

-Your health policy should detail the signs and symptoms that warrant a child being kept at home and not allowed to attend preschool.
+Your health policy can detail the signs and symptoms that warrant a child being kept at home and not allowed to attend preschool.
 Remember to be clear and concise in your writing and to make all of your staff aware of the procedures outlined in the document.
-For example, your policy might state that a child should stay at home if they have a fever of 100.4° F or higher or are vomiting.
+For example, your policy might state that a child must stay at home if they have a fever of 100.4° F or higher or are vomiting.

-The policy should also include when children can return to your program after an illness.
+The policy can also include when children can return to your program after an illness.
 For example, a child may be able to return to preschool if they are fever-free for 24 hours without the use of fever-reducing medication.

-Your health policy should also document the procedures staff must follow to manage illnesses at your center.
+Your health policy can also document the procedures staff must follow to manage illnesses at your center.
 For example, staff might be responsible for conducting daily health checks and notifying families immediately if their child is exhibiting any symptoms that don’t meet your health guidelines.

 Conclusion